ian-barr/geoDude/README.md

 `GMEAN` : Calculates Geometric Mean of a set of data points.

-`GSD` : Calculates Geometric Mean of a set of data points.
+`GSD` : Calculates Geometric Standard Deviation of a set of data points.

-`GSEM` : Calculates Geometric Mean of a set of data points.
+`GSEM` : Calculates Geometric Standard Error of the Mean of a set of data points.

+`GCV` : Calculates Geometric Coefficient of Variation of a set of data points.

 `GCV2GCI` : Converts Geometric Coefficient of Variation (expressed as a percentage if `percent = TRUE`) to Confidence interval.